ItachiUchiha1998/Etherwave/README.md

 ### The user own the ticket

 * The users have easy access to their tokens through Etherwave app
-* They are free can transfer in any ERC721 exchange
+* They are free to transfer in any ERC721 exchange
 * They can be easily verified by anyone through the QR Code and comparing to the information registered in the blockchain

 ### No more endless lines!